Skip to content

 Personalized Spatial Audio works and creates a noticeably wider soundstage with supported content on Apple Music and Apple TV+.
 Automatic device switching between iPhone, iPad, and Mac works seamlessly, which is genuinely one of AirPods’ most underrated features.

 “Hey Siri” responsiveness is quick and accurate.
 Audio sharing (connecting two pairs to one device) works as advertised.
+If you are cross-shopping against the open vs sealed fit directly, our AirPods 4 vs AirPods Pro 3 comparison breaks down every tradeoff side by side.

 The Verdict